 Twenty-four unique crosses were made with diploid wild peanuts in 2020.
 The diploid hybrids were confirmed with molecular markers and morphological traits, and thousands of cuttings were treated to induce chromosome doubling.
-So far thirteen distinct synthetic tetraploid wild peanuts were developed from these crosses, we are currently multiplying them and characterizing their pest and disease resistances, chromosome characteristics, DNA content and phenotypic traits, for germplasm release.
-In 2021, five previously new tetraploids were deposited in the USDA National Plant Germplasm System making them freely available to breeders and researchers.
-The production of new wild species-derived tetraploids will continue in 2022.
+So far sixteen distinct synthetic tetraploid wild peanuts were developed from these crosses, we are currently multiplying them and characterizing their pest and disease resistances, chromosome characteristics, DNA content and phenotypic traits, for germplasm release.
+In 2021, five new tetraploids were deposited in the USDA National Plant Germplasm System making them freely available to breeders and researchers.
+In 2022, six new tetraploids were approved for subsequent germplasm release.
+Also 2022, using 8 new diploid species accessions strategically chosen from a tree of relationships, fifteen new cross combinations were made.